Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Day Six - A Tour of Jerusalem's Holy Sites and Yad Vashem

 Day six of my nine-day Israel itinerary focused on the Holy Sites of Jerusalem.
-I booked a tour with the same company, Bein Hirim, to visit the main Holy Sites in the Old City of Jerusalem.
+I booked a tour with the same company, Bein Harim, to visit the main Holy Sites in the Old City of Jerusalem.
 My tour got off to a rough start when my GPS took me to the wrong pickup point.
 Be careful when using Apple Maps in Jerusalem, as they are not always accurate.
-Although I missed my tour pickup, Bein Hirim was able to put me on a different tour of the Holy Sites with an added stop at the Yad Vashem Holocaust Museum.
+Although I missed my tour pickup, Bein Harim was able to put me on a different tour of the Holy Sites with an added stop at the Yad Vashem Holocaust Museum.
 The cost of this tour was $70.

 Mt.
 Scopus Viewpoint